 By Michron Robinson

-During a free concert last Saturday to rejoice the 2 weeks of intense training names like Jamal Dawe, Cyndi Celeste, Adaeze, Stoned with Cupid, Ruby Tech, HAT and Nicholi Charles showed up and showed out and they honestly represented well.
+During a free concert last Saturday to have fun the 2 weeks of intense training names like Jamal Dawe, Cyndi Celeste, Adaeze, Stoned with Cupid, Ruby Tech, HAT and Nicholi Charles showed up and showed out and they really represented well.

 Acting Public Affairs Officer with the US Embassy Simone Kendall told Barbados TODAY that it was phenomenal seeing the 2 cultures gel together.

-Well-known graphic artist and dressmaker Charles described it as “an awesome” experience.
+Well-known graphic artist and designer Charles described it as “an awesome” experience.

 “Seeing these come here and introducing us to other mediums has been awesome.

-“I’m a fantastic artist using paint and paint brushes but I used to be introduced to Jay and he showed me the right way to use the spray cans and he spread a whole lot of knowledge by way of hip hop and the history of graffiti,” Charles explained.
+“I’m a wonderful artist using paint and paint brushes but I used to be introduced to Jay and he showed me the right way to use the spray cans and he spread a number of knowledge when it comes to hip hop and the history of graffiti,” Charles explained.

 Dancer Damon Boucher said that the programme fulfilled all of his expectations and more.